MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - Get the current protection status
 - Remove protection

 In PowerShell, use the [Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) cmdlet to view template names and protection status, and the [Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel) cmdlet to remove protection.
-Once the protection is removed, apply a new sensitivty label as needed, with new protection from AIP.
+Once the protection is removed, apply a new sensitivity label as needed, with new protection from AIP.

 To automatically convert the Secure Islands label on your protected file to an Azure Information Protection label, see [Migrate labels from Secure Islands and other labeling solutions](#migrate-labels-from-secure-islands-and-other-labeling-solutions).